Year

 STOCKING UPDATE Lake Kurwongbah

-52,000 Australian Bass Fingerlings were released in Lake Kurwongbah, 24.01.23 – at Mick Hanfling Park
+44,000 Australian Bass Fingerlings were released from the shoreline and by Kayaks at Lake Kurwongbah Mick Hanfling Park on the 02-12-2023.

 The Fingerlings were supplied in excellent condition by Hanwood Fish Hatchery.